Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 - `set_parameter_data_groups <../optimisation/build_optimisation.py#L145>`_:
   - Set parameter data groups, limits, transformations, and derivative handling.
 - `set_obs_data <../optimisation/build_optimisation.py#L190>`_:
-  - Set the observation data, weights, and GROUP WEIGHTINGS.#todo does this need to be capitalised?
+  - Set the observation data, weights, and group weightings.

 While the full specification for our PEST optimisation is available in the code the following relevant key parameters are listed below: